WoundedPixels/learning-modern-javascript-book/chapter1.md

 console.log('中文 español English हिन्दी العربية ...');
 ```
 #### Quotes
-In many cases you just start and stop the string with the one you don't need.
+JavaScript lets you begin and end a string with your choice of a single or double quote.
+This is very handy as many strings include a quote or two.
+So, in many cases you just start and stop the string with the one you don't need.

 ```JavaScript
 console.log('Hi, have a "happy day" ');
 console.log("Hi, have a 'happy day' ");
 ```
-Sometimes you can't so you have to escape with a slash:
+Sometimes a string has some of each type so you have to escape with a slash:
 ```JavaScript
 console.log('Then Jane said, "How is Sally\'s dog?"');
 ```